carterleslie/BubbleTrouble/README.md

 Our Solution
 ---------
+* We don't know our problem!!

 What keeps us up at night:
 ----
+* The unknowns of not knowing our customer.
+We need more specific.
+* a team that not co-located
+* Who's are customer??

 Size it up:
 ---
+* Four or five weeks?

 Be clear on what is going to give
 ---
+* Week one:
+Output Adjacency Matrix
+Create somthing of value

 What is it going to take:
 ---
+Week one:
+* Adjacency Matrix - 5 Webkins
+* Cost:
+	- Time and energy

+* team TBD after calfications from reeves